LingmeiZhao/LingmeiZhao.github.io/blogs/Sentiment-Analysis-on-Hotel-Reviews.md

 layout: default
 ---

-Sentiment Analysis is very importment in text data mining, and I am passionate with it.
-Therefore, I did a independent project of analyzing about 35912 hotel reviews, which was downloaded from Kaggle.
-This data set is perfect for sentiment analysis because it has users' ratings for hotels, that reprent users' sentiment bias.
-According to the ratings, I can divided every reviews in train data set into positive and negative.
-In this way, I can easily solve the problem of hand-classified dataset.
+Sentiment Analysis is critical in text data mining, and I am passionate about it.
+Therefore, I did an independent project of analyzing about 35,912 hotel reviews, which I downloaded from Kaggle.
+This data set is perfect for sentiment analysis because it has users’ ratings for hotels, that represent users’ sentiment bias.
+According to the ratings, I can divide every review in train dataset into positive and negative.
+In this way, I can quickly solve the problem of a hand-classified dataset.
 The following is the whole process I did this project.

 # Data Cleaning
-This dataset has a big problem, which is the reviews have different language.
-I write a program to detect the reviews written by other languge, then delete them.
+This dataset has a big problem, which is the reviews have different languages.
+I write a program to detect the reviews written by their languages, then delete them.
 Therefore, the dataset is clean.

-# Data Visualation
+# Data Visualization
-I plotted a bar chart to analyze the top ten states in USA with most hotel reviews.
-In addition, I used a words cloud about hotel marks, which can reflet hotels' types in the dataset.
-I also plotted a words cloud about reviews to analyze the frenquency of words in hotel review.
-These graphs are posted as following.
+I plotted a bar chart to analyze the top ten states in the USA with most hotel reviews.
+Also, I used a words cloud about hotel marks, which can reflect hotels’ types in the dataset.
+I also plotted a words cloud about reviews to analyze the frequency of words in the hotel review.
+These graphs are posted as follows.

 <img src = "/figures/HotelReview/hotelReviews_province.jpg" alt = "Characters Occurrence">